 Wool pressing mats are commonly used by quilters, as they “double-sided press” quilt pieces and other fabrics.
 This is because wool retains heat and absorbs moisture, so fabrics placed upon the mat receive heat from both the mat and the iron.
 Thus, there is no need for additional fabric sprays or steam.

-Wool pressing mats also provide a non-slip surface and can be pinned directly into, which helps with ironing tightly rolled fabric pieces or awkward shapes.
+Wool pressing mats also provide a non-slip surface and can be pinned directly into, which helps iron tightly rolled fabric pieces or awkward shapes.

 9. Needle Board

 Use a needle board when pressing fabric with nap or pile (like when ironing velvet or corduroy) which would otherwise be squished with the solid surface of an ironing board.

 Simply place the pile side of the fabric down on the cushion and press according to the fabric directions.